microsoft/js-client-library/README.md

 Downloading
 ============

-There are a few diffrent was to obtaining the library depending on your environment and intended usage:
+There are a few diffrent ways to obtain the library depending on your environment and intended usage:

 - `$ npm install deployr` dependent on [Node.js](http://nodejs.org/download/)